llooker/app-marketing-analytics/README.md

+# This is a fork of https://github.com/llooker/google_adwords that's being turned into an app

 ### What does this Block do for me?

 **(1) Combine Multiple Data Sources** - Combine your AdWords data with data from GA, DoubleClick, Facebook Ads, Salesforce, and more to get a holistic view of all your customer data in one central view (see bottom of this page for instructions).